 SFI is forestry’s commitment that future generations will have the same abundant and healthy forests that we now enjoy.
 It is a system of principles, guidelines, and performance measures that integrate the perpetual growing and harvesting of trees with the protection of wildlife, plants, soil, and water.
 Using sustainable forestry practices also includes recognizing lands that have special ecological, geographic, or historic value and pledging that these places will be managed to protect their unique qualities for the benefit of all citizens.

 SFI Program participants in our state are instituting sustainable forestry practices in every aspect of their business, from promptly reforesting lands to promoting the biodiversity of plant and wildlife species and enhancing water quality.
 These companies understand that to be truly successful in conserving our natural resources for future generations, the forest industry must demonstrate progress each and every year.

 SFI, Inc. is an independent, nonprofit organization solely responsible for maintaining, overseeing and improving the internationally recognized Sustainable Forestry Initiative Program.
 Please visit www.sfiprogram.org for more information on the program and standards and view annual progress reports.

-The South Carolina SFI State Implementing Committee takes action to:
+The South Carolina SFI Implementation Committee (SC SIC) takes action to: